ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Rust

 - Add the `elektra-sys` crate which contains raw bindings to libelektra for Rust. _(Philipp Gackstatter)_
-- Add the `elektra` crate which contains safe wrapper methods for the raw bindings. _(Philipp Gackstatter)_
+- Add the `elektra` crate which contains safe wrapper methods for the raw bindings.
+See the [Readme](../../src/bindings/rust/README.md) for more. _(Philipp Gackstatter)_

 ### <<Binding3>>